 Questions and Answers

-The way you respond to questions will have a major effect on the rapport you can build with the audience.
-If you answer questions thoughtfully and respectfully, people will feel you are taking them seriously.
+The way you respond to questions will affect the rapport you can build with the audience.
+If you answer questions thoughtfully and respectfully, people will feel you take them seriously.
 If you give flip, dismissive answers, people will feel you don’t have time for them.

 People may ask questions that are not a hundred percent serious.
 Still, even then, you should not be dismissive.
 Take the question in the spirit it was intended and take the opportunity to display a sense of humor.

-Questions may well be an opportunity for you to get information into the presentation you could not address due to overall time constraints.
-When someone asks a good question, begin your response with a sentence along the lines of “That’s a very good question, and I am glad you asked me that.
+Questions may well be an opportunity to get information into the presentation you could not address due to time constraints.
+When someone asks a good question, begin your response with a sentence, “That’s a very good question, and I am glad you asked me that.
 I think the most important thing here is that…”